rsn870/linear-models-diffusion/README.md

 - [x] Added constant deceleration map.
 Converegnce looks good
 - [x] Added constant velocity based darkening map.
 Convergence looks good
 - [x] Added constant deceleration map with reversal.
 Testing values of $a$ to check where model can reconstruct.
+- [x] Added cooling map.
+Testing to see if sampling works.

 ## Some simple conclusions so far